kubernetes-sigs/gateway-api-inference-extension/site-src/guides/latency-based-predictor.md

 -   `composite-most`: A strategy that considers a composite score of various metrics, and prefers the pod with the highest score.
 -   `composite-only`: This strategy only uses the composite score and ignores latency predictions.

-The selection strategy can be configured via the `HEADROOM_SELECTION_STRATEGY` environment variable in the Endpoint Picker deployment.
+The selection strategy can be configured via the `headroomSelectionStrategy` plugin config variable in the EPP helm chart (see deployment details below).

 ## Deploying with Latency-Based Routing